Revolution Earth

 "Revolution Earth" is the fourth single released by the B-52's from their 1992 album Good Stuff.

 The song's music video was directed by James Herbert.
 The single contains remixes of the song by Moby.

-Song information
+Composition and recording

 The song is an upbeat, folk influenced song, a radical stylistic departure for the B-52's.
+It is one of many songs with lyrics co-written with Robert Waldrop, a friend of the band.

 Featuring Kate Pierson on lead vocals, "Revolution Earth" remains a fan favourite despite the fact that it is from an album featuring only three of the original five members of the band.
 With founding member Cindy Wilson absent from the recording, Pierson sings in harmony with herself - multi-tracking different vocal lines.
 Fred Schneider sings a brief backing vocal.
 As with many of the tracks from the Good Stuff album, "Revolution Earth" has a long and resounding intro and outro, as opposed to the band's earlier songs which always had a definite beginning and ending.